Eraclys/GeneticArtist/README.md

 </h4>

 ## Disclaimer
-The idea comes from https://github.com/ahmedfgad/GeneticArtist I found the project interesting and took it as a challenge to recreate in c# and try to make it run faster.
+The idea comes from https://github.com/Tikitikitikidesuka/GeneticArtist but I found it via https://github.com/ahmedfgad/GeneticArtist.
+I just took it as a challenge to recreate in c# and try to make it run faster.

 ##  Key Features